itskathylam/protocols/shipping_international.md

 - Write a customs letter; see my [example](files/shipping_customs_letter.pdf).
 The important part is to state that materials being shipped are for research purposes only and have no commercial value.
 - Describe all items contained.
 State the value as $1.
 - Make sure to include HS codes and values in both the waybill and letter.
-- Make sure the customs letter is clearly labeled.
+- Make sure the customs letter is in a clearly labeled envelope.

 <p align="center">
 <img src="https://github.com/itskathylam/protocols/blob/master/files/shipping_waybill_customs_letter.png" width="85%" class="center">